MillieOfzo/ArctosFramework/README.md

 Logger::logToFile(__FILE__, 0, $msg);
 ```
 ## Language class
-The language class is used to get the language file (as configured in \Arctos\config\config.php) from the folder `\Arctos\src\lang`
+The language class is used to get the language file (as configured in '\Arctos\config\config.php') from the folder `\Arctos\src\lang`

+## Helper class
+Provides an class with static methods which can be used throughout the application.

 ## Api service
 The ApiService class can be used if the application makes use of an external API.
-Inside the class are some configuration option to enable a connection to the API.
+Inside the class are configuration option to enable a connection to the API.

 ## Session manager
 The session manager provides secure sessions for the application.

 ## File manager
 The file manager enables user to create packages for their CSS and JS files.
 Which can be used in views as followed:
 ```php